pawaters/dating-app/README.md

 Architectural pattern: MVC.
 Basically:
 - View: The react front end part, each with components for each part
 - Models: db. (no ORM like Mongoose allowed by subject)
-- Controllers: How you use the data and give it to frontend.
+- Controllers: Mainly server/routes.
+How you use the data and give it to frontend.

 Design pattern: Single-Page Application.
 - Model for UI: https://tinder.com/
 - Project Management: Jira: https://pawaters.atlassian.net/jira/core/projects/MA/board
-- Style guide: Airbnb Javascript style guide, implemented thanks to Airbnb's ESLint config.
+- Style guide: Eslint standard, Full stack open style.

 **Project constraints:**